Shreeramghimire/Salmon-Statistics/second_part.md

 | **t-statistic** | $t_{obs}$ | The **evidence** | Calculate *from our data*.
 Measures how many standard errors our sample mean is away from the null hypothesis mean |

 ---
+### 2. The Decision Rule (The "Line in the Sand")

+Once we have both numbers, the rule is brutally simple: